ubisoft/shotmanager/docs/settings/keymap.rst

 Keymap
 ======

-Shot Manager currently exposes the following key maps:
+Shot Manager currently exposes the following key maps.

+<>: The action has been exposed but no mapping is configured for it by default.

 ==============  ==========================  ==============================================